fairdataihub/FAIRshare-Docs/docs/curate-and-share/add-zenodo-metadata.md

 In this section you will be asked to provide the information about the contributors of your dataset.

 - **Name (s)** \*
-  - This is the name(s) of the contributor(s) of your research software.
+  - This is the name(s) of the contributor of your research software.
 This should be in the format `Family name(s), given name(s)`.
 - **Affiliation**
-  - This is the affiliation of the contributor(s) of your research software.
+  - This is the affiliation of the contributor of your research software.
 - ORCID
-  - This is the ORCID of the contributor(s) of your research software.
+  - This is the ORCID of the contributor of your research software.
 - Contributor type
   - This is the type of contributor.